dobkeratops/compiler/README.md

  * add alternate parser that can directly read subset of C++ headers ?
      (or adapt a rust community tool for C++ -> rust translation..)

- * compare with other projects, converge with whichever mainstream option is closer
+ * compare with other languages, converge with whichever mainstream option is closer, take inspiration..
   * C++17,21.. of course.
-  * Rust
+  * Rust - first non-C++ language I've wanted to use.
   * blows' ".jai" "language for games" - most similar stated goal, but maybe different preferences
   * 'SugarCpp' - an interesting transpiler
-  * D
+  * D - never grabbed me for some reason, but has many features of interest
+   * (tends to focus on gc, and doesn't have expression syntax?)
-  * Go - disqualified by GC but some interesting ideas eg adhoc gather,'does a lot with a little'
+  * disqualified by CG, but still interesting:-
+   * Julia - focus on multimethods & interactivity
+   * Go - adhoc duck-type interface gather, simple but practical

  * Features inspired by Rust & other languages:
   * 2 way inference